What this guide does

 You should see: Verification: OK

-To see the timestamp itself:
+To see the timestamp itself and the TSA's identity:

 What this proves: The bundle existed in this exact form at the recorded timestamp, and the timestamp was issued by the named Time Stamp Authority — not by Sealed Ledger.
 The TSA is an independent third party.

-Step 5 of 6
+Step 4 of 5

 Review the structural integrity checks